wtistang/LibertyGettingStarted-Lab/README_ori.md

     <kbd>![image139](./images/media/image139.png)</kbd>

 While the dropins directory can be used for applications that do not require extra configuration, deploying the application by adding it to the Liberty server configuration provides the freedom to configure the Liberty server based on the application configuration requirements.
-Now you will deploy the simpleweb application by adding it to the Liberty server configuration.
+Now you will deploy the simpleweb application by adding it to the Liberty server configuration. <br>
 The default place for applications is: **${server.config.dir}/apps**.

 10. Switch back to the terminal window not running tail.
 Copy the application WAR file into the apps directory by using the following command: